 The California Stream Condition Index (CSCI, Mazor et al. (2016)) is a predictive index that compares observed benthic macroinvertebrate taxa and metrics at a site to those expected under least disturbed reference conditions (sensu Stoddard et al. (2006)).
 Expected values at a site are based on models that estimate the likely macroinvertebrate community relative to factors that naturally influence biology (Cao et al., 2007; Moss et al., 1987).

 The Algal Stream Condition Index (ASCI, Theroux et al. (n.d.)) was similarly developed as a response endpoint for lower trophic levels; the ASCI is a non-predictive multi-metric index (i.e., it uses a uniform, statewide reference expectation) that incorporates both diatoms and soft-bodied algae.
 Scores for both indices can range from 0 to ~ 1.4, with a score of 1 at sites in reference condition and lower values indicating biological degradation.
-Both indices are used as standard assessment measures for perennial wadeable streams in California.
+Both communities are used as standard assessment measures for perennial wadeable streams in California.

 Index scores were compared to the distribution of scores at reference sites to identify biological condition classes that described the likelihood of biological alteration.
 For both the CSCI and ASCI, the 1st, 10th, and 30th percentiles of scores at reference sites were used to categorize sites as very likely to have altered biological condition (scores less than the 1st percentile), likely altered (scores between the 1st and 10th percentile), possibly altered (scores between the 10th and 30th percentiles), and likely intact (scores greater than the 30th percentile) (Table ??).
 This produced four classes for each index, such that each site had two categories describing separate lines of evidence of the likelihood of biological alteration in the benthic macroinvertebrate and algal communities.
 Both lines of evidence were jointly considered in the calculation of the SQI for evaluating overall biological condition, described below.
 Analysis of multiple assemblages provides a more comprehensive indication of biological condition that can confirm overall stream health, and may also provide additional diagnostic information about stressors (as different communities may respond to different characteristics of stream habitat).